 - Unauthorized firearms or other weapons, fireworks, explosives, or other dangerous devices or substances are not permitted in the library.

-- Users may not engage in any behavior that interferes with the ordinary use and operation of the library.
+- Users may not engage in any behavior that interferes with the ordinary use and operation of the library or fails to adhere to university policies, including policies designed to promote public health.

 - Users may not interfere with any library employee’s performance of his/her duties.
 Such behavior may include but is not limited to verbal abuse, intimidation, excessive talking, sexual harassment, or harassment on account of race, religion, ethnic background, gender, or sexual orientation.